Scottish Gaelic grammar: Verbs

 Traditional grammars use the terms 'past', 'future tense', 'conditional', 'imperative' and 'subjunctive' in describing the five core Scottish Gaelic verb forms; however, modern scholarly linguistic texts reject such terms borrowed from traditional grammar descriptions based on the concepts of Latin grammar.
 In a general sense, the verb system is similar to that found in Irish, the major difference being the loss of the simple present, this being replaced by the periphrastic forms noted above.
 These periphrastic forms in Irish have retained their use of showing continuous aspect.
 The tense–aspect system of Gaelic is ill-studied; Macaulay (1992) gives a reasonably comprehensive account.

 Copula verbs

 The number of copular verbs and their exact function in Gaelic is a topic of contention among researchers.
 There is a certain amount of variation in sources, making it difficult to come to a definitive conclusion about certain aspects of copular verbs.
-However, there is some information that consistently shows up across these sources, which we will discuss in this section.
+However, there is some information that consistently shows up across these sources, covered in this section.

 Gaelic has two copular "be" verbs, though some grammar books treat them as two parts of a single suppletive verb: